choralakari/choralakari-archive/others/ai_assisted_poems.md

 gift of nature's might.

 ---
-13. Juvenile Delinquent (Incipit: Am I a juvenile delinquent?
+**13\.
+Juvenile Delinquent** (Incipit: Am I a juvenile delinquent?
 I'm a teenager, I'm young, young at heart in mind.)
 Poetic adaptation of a declamation piece; Meter: 6.6.4.6.6.6.4

 Am I a wayward soul,